 Speakers Program Themes

-Join us in Bathurst to continue the conversation with an exciting line up of international, national and local presenters providing inspirational high level thinking around the arts in regional areas and to demonstrate the reality of regional excellence.
+Join us in Tamworth to continue the conversation with an exciting line-up of international, national and local presenters providing inspirational and high level thinking around the arts in regional areas and demonstrating the reality of regional excellence.